 In 2011, Florida enacted an extreme preemption measure designed to severely restrict local authority to regulate firearms.
 The measure even includes language intended to personally punish local legislators who cause a preempted law to be passed or enforced.
 As described below, the punishment provisions were enjoined in 2019 by a trial court judge, but reinstated in 2021 by the Florida Court of Appeals.
-Florida Statutes section 790.33(1) provides:
+Florida Statutes section 790.33(1) provides in full:

-Specifically, a local official who knowingly and willfully violates the statute shall be fined up to $5,000;2 may not be indemnified for the costs of defending himself or herself;3 and may be removed from office by the governor.4 Florida’s law was the first in the nation to provide that a local legislator can be held financially liable and removed from office for “enacting or causing to be enforced” a local ordinance that impinges upon the field of firearms regulation.
+Specifically, a local official who knowingly and willfully violates the statute shall be fined up to $5,000;6 may not be indemnified for the costs of defending himself or herself;7 and may be removed from office by the governor.8 Florida’s law was the first in the nation to provide that a local legislator can be held financially liable and removed from office for “enacting or causing to be enforced” a local ordinance that impinges upon the field of firearms regulation.
 If they are enforced in the future, the penalty provisions would improperly, and unconstitutionally, require courts to interfere in the legislative process by imposing penalties on legislators for their votes, even if they believed in good faith they were supporting a permissible ordinance that was not preempted.
 Florida’s Court of Appeals has now given such enforcement actions the go-ahead.9

 Florida Statutes sections 125.0107 and 166.044 also prohibit counties and municipalities, respectively, from adopting any ordinance relating to the possession or sale of ammunition.

 Section 790.33 includes only narrow exceptions to preemption, listing five subject areas where local jurisdictions may lawfully continue to regulate the field of firearms.10 Because of the penalty provisions,11 local legislators will be unlikely to legislate at the margins of the exceptions, narrowing the effective scope of these exceptions.
 Section 790.33 does not prohibit:

 - Zoning ordinances that encompass firearms businesses along with other businesses (except that zoning ordinances that are designed for the purpose of restricting or prohibiting the sale, purchase, transfer, or manufacture of firearms or ammunition as a method of regulating firearms or ammunition are prohibited)